Castaway 2000: Production

 The Castaways were allowed to bring a certain number of personal possessions with them, but some of these were dropped during an airlift and possessions were either lost or damaged.
-Miss Lowe was one of four Castaways who lost personal possessions they had chosen for the year when a container carrying supplies fell into the sea during an airlift.
+Julie Lowe was one of four Castaways who lost personal possessions they had chosen for the year when a container carrying supplies fell into the sea during an airlift.
 There was an outbreak of flu early in the year and soon afterwards they were offered antibiotics because of a nearby outbreak of meningitis.

 The castaways, including eight children, reared their own cattle, sheep, pigs, and chickens, and built an environmentally sound infrastructure including a wind turbine, hydro-electric dam, waterless urinals and long drops.
-Living in turf covered eco pods, the castaways built a school, a slaughterhouse and erected poly tunnels to grow produce.
+Living in turf-covered eco pods, the castaways built a school and a slaughterhouse and erected polytunnels to grow produce.
 With such a large number of participants from many varying ways of life, there were many arguments on the island.
 One notable clash was between a family of devout Seventh-day Adventists and a gay man.

 Tanya Cheadle, a 26-year-old television producer, did much of the filming for the show – it was believed that having too many camera operators would undermine any sense of isolation.
 Smaller cameras were later provided to castaways, and a fixed camera was installed in a "diary room".
 Every two weeks, producers would visit to collect the footage.
 At the end of the year some episodes were transmitted live and the castaways were joined by presenter Julia Bradbury.